propall/BrushNet/README.md

 python examples/brushnet/test_brushnet_sdxl.py
 ```

-Since BrushNet is trained on Laion, it can only guarantee the performance on general scenarios.
+Since BrushNet is trained on Laion[https://laion.ai/projects/], it can only guarantee the performance on general scenarios.
 We recommend you train on your own data (e.g., product exhibition, virtual try-on) if you have high-quality industrial application requirements.
 We would also be appreciate if you would like to contribute your trained model!

 You can also inference through gradio demo: